SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-tracker.md

 ### 📏 Kapton Tape

-Placed on back of IMU in stacked smol to avoid frying components.
+Placed on back of IMU in stacked smol to avoid shorting out and damaging components.

 ## Stacked Soldering Tutorial